Poets

 (1880 - 1966)

-Johnson wrote 28 plays, but only two were published in her lifetime, likely because of their controversial racial justice themes and direct criticism on topics like lynching.
-In the 1920s and 30s, Johnson opened her Washington, D.C., home to other Black writers, including Langston Hughes, Alice Dunbar Nelson, Alain Locke, and Zora Neale Hurston.
+In the 1920s and 30s, Johnson opened her Washington, D.C., home, to other black writers, including Langston Hughes, Alice Dunbar Nelson, Countee Cullen, and Zora Neale Hurston.
 This “S Street Salon” and the exchange of ideas it promoted was significant in broadening the New York–focused Harlem Renaissance into a wider national movement.
+Johnson’s generous mentorship and support of younger poets, sometimes extending to offering struggling poets a home with her and her family, made her a pivotal figure in the history of Black American literature.
+She died in 1966.